crudbooster/superframework/README.md

 The lightweight and fastest PHP framework from the creator of CRUDBooster

 ## Benchmark Test
-We have a simple test with Apache Benchmark, to test load how much this framework can handle request.
+We have made a simple test with Apache Benchmark, to test load how much this framework can handle request.

 Command we use to test:
 ```bash